Sachintha-Lakruwan/DS-Class-Project/README.md

 - **Hypothesis Testing**: Tested 20 hypotheses on perceived ease of use, usefulness, structural assurance, and social influence.
 - **Rule Mining**: Applied the Apriori algorithm to extract behavioral patterns and decision rules.

-## 📁 Deliverables
-- Final report (PDF)
-- Video presentation (2 minutes)
-- Python notebooks and scripts used for analysis

 ## 🛠️ Tech Stack
 - Python 3.6
 - Pandas, NumPy, scikit-learn